 Instead of learning Mozambique’s compensation laws and coming up with your own benefit management plan, remember that Globalization Partners can help.
 We’ll hire employees who work on your behalf, and we’ll use our Mozambique compensation and benefit outsourcing services to take on all matters of compliance.

 Mozambique Compensation Laws

-Mozambique approved new statutory minimum wages in 2019 that vary based on sector.
+Mozambique approved new statutory minimum wages in 2019 that vary based on sector and have since increased.
 The country has 17 sectors and sub-sectors.
 Before you hire and onboard employees, you should research the Mozambique compensation laws for your sector.
 Collective bargaining agreements (CBAs) can also dictate a separate minimum wage for your industry.